Cesium, Lithium, Tantalum

 Economic resources of the cesium ore mineral pollucite are very rare and Lilypad represents one of the very few known significant occurrences of this rare mineral in the world.
 With declining production from traditional sources, new producers are needed for this scarce advanced material to meet growing demand.

-As a result, Avalon is planning to re-activate the project with an exploration program in 2018 that will be focused on cesium.
+As a result, Avalon is planning to re-activate the project with an exploration program that will be focused on cesium.
 This program will include geological mapping and sampling, as well as geochemical surveys.

 The Lilypad property is located in the traditional territory of the Eabametoong First Nation.
 The company has initiated consultation with the community at this early stage of exploration, in anticipation of making economic discoveries of cesium mineralization.
 Avalon is committed to negotiating mutually beneficial partnership agreements with its First Nation neighbours.